wp-plugins/gallery-slideshow/readme.txt

 The plugin supports three optional shortcode attributes:

-`[gss ids="1,2,3" name="myslideshow" options="timeout=auto" style="width:50%"]`
+`[gss ids="1,2,3" name="myslideshow" options="timeout=4000" style="width:50%"]`

 *name*: Use this attribute to give slideshow(s) unique ids (applied to container `<div>`).
 Give each slideshow a unique name / id when displaying multiple slideshows on a single page.

 *options*: This attribute can be used to override default slideshow options or set custom options.
-Attribute value uses query string format, e.g.: 'option1=value1&option2=value2' etc. Option names are in standard Cycle2 format *without 'data-cycle' prefix*.
+Attribute value uses query string format, e.g.: 'option1=value1&option2=value2' etc. Option names are in standard Cycle2 format *without 'data-cycle-' prefix*.
 [See the Cycle2 website](http://jquery.malsup.com/cycle2/api/#options) for documentation and supported options.

 *style*: Inline CSS styles applied to the slideshow container.
 Outputted string is prefaced with "style=" and must contain standard "property:value;" syntax.